daodiseomirror/docs/user-guide/getting-started/sending-tokens.md

 # Sending Tokens

 Users can send **** MIR, mAsset and UST tokens to a different wallet.
-Tokens can be transferred between Terra blockchain wallets and also to Ethereum or Binance Smart Chain (BSC) wallets using a custom bridge that enables cross-chain transfers.&#x20;
+Tokens can be transferred between Daodiseo blockchain wallets and also to Ethereum or Binance Smart Chain (BSC) wallets using a custom bridge that enables cross-chain transfers.&#x20;

 ## Send